ansible-collections/community.dns/docs/docsite/rst/hetzner_guide.rst

         type: A
         value: 127.0.0.1
         ttl: 60
+        # If type is TXT, you either have to adjust the value you pass,
+        # or keep the following option:
+        txt_transformation: api

 When the ``markuman.hetzner_dns.record`` module is in replace mode, it should be replaced by the :ref:`community.dns.hetzner_dns_record_set module <ansible_collections.community.dns.hetzner_dns_record_set_module>`, since then it operates on the *record set* and not just on a single record: